Operata MCP Server

 Solutions:

-2. Verify the key is correctly formatted in the Bearer authorization header
+3. API key: Regenerate your key and update the configuration; verify it is correctly formatted in the Bearer authorization header and hasn't been revoked.

 Query Returns Empty Results